huifenqi/arch/decisions/0002-manage-passwords-in-a-team.md

-# 2. manage passwords in a team
+# 2. Manage passwords in a team

 Date: 30/03/2017